 The global financial industry has transitioned away from a key benchmark interest rate — the London Interbank Offered Rate, or LIBOR — to new alternative reference rates (ARRs).
 Wells Fargo no longer issues new LIBOR products, and all new deals and renewals are priced using an ARR.
-Wells Fargo selected the Secured Overnight Financing Rate (SOFR) as the primary ARR for use in new contracts.
+Wells Fargo selected the Secured Overnight Financing Rate (SOFR) as the primary ARR for use in new U.S. dollar contracts.

 This global transition is an evolving process.
 But we are an active member of global industry working groups, and we will continue to follow developments, take necessary measures, and provide critical information to support a smooth transition for our customers.